ombulabs/blog/_posts/2018-06-25-refactoring-with-design-patterns.markdown

 Now let's say that our next functionality is to calculate the net salary of the employees.
 The net salary is the salary that they will receive once all the taxes are applied.

-Since different countries have different taxes rules our code need to handle this when perform the calculation.
+Since different countries have different taxes rules our code needs to handle this when perform the calculation.

 Let's implement the `EmployeeSalary` class: